BetterNowOrg/developers.betternow.org/source/includes/webhooks.md

-If we receive any other response code, or we do not receive a response within 30 seconds, the system will retry sending the notification indefinently until we receive an HTTP 200 response.
+If we receive any other response code, or we do not receive a response within 30 seconds, the system will retry sending the notification indefinently until we receive an HTTP 200 response within 30 seconds.

-The system retrys at exponentially-increasing intervals equal to (failure_count^4 + 3) seconds.
+The system retries at exponentially-increasing intervals equal to (failure_count^4 + 3) seconds.
 This means that delivery will be retried 4 seconds after the first failure, 19 seconds after the second, 84 seconds after the third, 259 seconds after the fourth, and so on until it succeeds.